uriel1998/agaetr/README.md

 picgo = /path/to/picgo
 ```

-You *will* need to set up these exports in your `.bashrc` or `.profile`.
-I've banged my
+Additionally, in `agaetr.ini` you will need to set up these values (see the documentation
-head against trying to export them at runtime with no luck, not sure why.
+for `gotumblr` for the values).

 ```
 TUMBLR_BLOG_NAME=blogname